uclchem/UCLCHEM/examples/README.md

 `test-output` - is a folder where your output files will go, we have various ways to generate equivalent files to those in `example-output`.

-`.inp files` - It is possible to run UCLCHEM as a binary.
-The inp files are how we set parameters when using the binary. **Most people can simply ignore these**.
+`fortran_cli` - Are files that document the way that one can interact with the LEGACY Fortran CLI.

 ## How to Use This